 What I learned about investing from Darwin by Pulak Prasad

-A great book on how Pulak Prasad, founder of Nalanda Capital that manages about $5 billion, approaches investing.
+A great book on how Pulak Prasad, founder of Nalanda Capital which manages about $5 billion, approaches investing.

 Trading in the Zone: Master the Market with Confidence, Discipline, and a Winning Attitude by Mark Douglas

 To achieve consistent results in trading is beyond market and technical analysis.
-The book delves deep in the mindset and attitude aspects of trading.
-Very worth reading for traders and even for investors too.
+The book delves deep into the mindset and attitude aspects of trading.
+Very worth reading for traders and even for investors.

 The Warren Buffett Way by Robert G. Hagstrom